dgtlmoon/sockpuppetbrowser/README.md

 ## What is this?

-This is a docker image that simply exposes Chrome's CDP protocol (which is what Puppeteer and other systems want to connect to - to the outside world via a websocket.
+This is a docker image that simply creates a Chrome browser on demand and exposes that Chrome's CDP protocol (which is what Puppeteer and other systems want to connect to - to the outside world via a websocket.

 When ever something requiring puppeteer connects via `ws://..` it will spin up a new Chrome browser instance and connect you through (proxy you through) to that Chrome's DevTools connection.